black-sliver/PopTracker/doc/PackCreation.md

 ## Poptracker Builder-Script

-After getting to do your first steps towards create your own tracker you most likely will have noticed that there are 2 major hurdles to overcome before even starting to see anything in Poptracker or having autotracking with Archipelago working.
+While working with some packs to help them get started and while creating a few packs myself, I noticed some common pain points at the start of the process.
+My desire to automate the starting steps began to grow and I hoped to mitigate at least some of these pain points.
+After getting through the first steps of creating your own tracker, you've most likely noticed two major hurdles that need to be overcome before even starting to see anything in Poptracker or having autotracking with Archipelago working:

-- man this is tedious to write all that JSON for each and every item and location
+1. It is tedious to write all this JSON for each and every item and location
-- where do I get the Archipelago Item- and Location-IDs from for Autotracking?
+2. Where do I get the Archipelago Item- and Location-IDs for Autotracking?

+To help alleviate these issues, I have written a script!

-### What's the purpose of this script?
+### What does this script do?

-Having touched a couple of packs to help get them started and doing a couple myself i noticed some "pain points" when getting started with packs.
-To mitigate at least some of these pain points the urge to automate the starting steps grew in me.
-With this script the following things are now automated and cut down the initial time investement quiet a bit:
+With this script the following things are now automated, and the initial time investment has been cut down quite a bit:

-- creating the basic folder structure of the pack
+- Creating the basic folder structure for the pack
-- creating every always needed file
+- Creating every always needed file
-- gathering the Item- and Location-ID's and writing them into an already poptracker-usable way
+- Gathering the Item- and Location-IDs and writing them in a poptracker-usable format
-- creating all the JSON for items and locations gathered previously
+- Creating all the JSON for the items and locations gathered previously
-- __optional:__ creates textbased images for settings, etc. that are not easily represented as icons
+- __Optional:__ Creating text-based images for settings, etc. that are not easily represented as icons

-You can get the Script [here](https://github.com/StripesOO7/poptracker-pack-builder) **The Readme in this repo will take a deeper dive into how to use the script**
+You can get the Script [here](https://github.com/StripesOO7/poptracker-pack-builder). **The Readme there will take a deeper dive into how to use the script.**

-**This does not mean you can skip on learning how everything works!
-It only cuts down the inital time to build those structres.**
+**This script does not mean you can skip learning how everything else works!
+This only cuts down the initial time to build these structures.**

-The result will be an ready to use base-tracker that can connetect to Archipelago as well as display, and autotrack all items and locations (after providing at least the needed images for items and maps)
+The result will be a ready-to-use base-tracker that can connect to Archipelago as well as display and autotrack all items and locations (after providing the needed images for the items and maps)

 #### Things you still need to manually do after using the script:

-- providing images for all the items, settings and maps
+- Provide images for all the items, settings, and maps
-- placing the locations at the correct spots on the map
+- Place the locations at the correct spots on the map
-- writing logic
+- Write logic
-- add extra behavious specific for your usecase
+- Add extra behaviours specific to your pack

 #### Where do I get the Archipelago Item- and Location-IDs from?

-If the Game is on the "Supported Games" list just look at the [Datapackage](https://archipelago.gg/) on the Main Website
+If the game is on the "Supported Games" list, you can look at the [datapackage](https://archipelago.gg/datapackage) on the main website.

-If its an unsupported game you can skim through the specific woulds code or launch a local copy of the Webhost with the unsupported game in the `custom_worlds`-folder and visit http://localhost/datapackage
-For this resort to the guide on how to run the [Archipealgo Webhost locally from source](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/running%20from%20source.md#running-from-source)
+If it's an unsupported game, you can either skim through that specific world's code or launch a local copy of the Webhost with the unsupported game in the `custom_worlds` folder and then visit http://localhost/datapackage.
+If you're unsure how to launch a local Webhost, there is a guide on [running the Archipealgo Webhost locally from source](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/running%20from%20source.md#running-from-source).

-Any Issues with the Builder Script should be reportet as Issues in the [Script's repo](https://github.com/StripesOO7/poptracker-pack-builder/issues) NOT in the Poptracker repo
+Any issues with the Builder Script should be reported as issues in the [Script's repo](https://github.com/StripesOO7/poptracker-pack-builder/issues) NOT in the Poptracker repo.